-For both algorithms, (1+1) EA and RLS, the search space consists of all bitstrings of a fixed length.
-Initially, a bitstring $s \in \{0,1\}^n$ is chosen randomly (whenever we speak of randomness, we mean uniform randomness).
+We study in this paper the behavior of two simple evolutionary algorithms, namely (1+1) EA and randomized local search (RLS), which is sometimes also called local (1+1) EA.
+Both algorithms operate on bitstrings of fixed length and differ in the mutation operator.
+Initially, a bitstring $s \in \{0, 1\}^n$ is chosen randomly (whenever we speak of randomness, we mean uniform randomness).
 The mutation operators of (1+1) EA and RLS are defined as follows: